Brampton Bike Hub

 The Pedalwise Owl is looking for you!
 Become confident and ride with a mentor.

 We want to help you use a bicycle for short trips instead of using a car.
 You can use your bicycle to get to public transportation too.
-Each Pedalwise participant is given a mentor.
+Each Pedalwise participant is given a mentor within the City of Brampton.
 The mentor is an experienced cyclist who will help you choose less travelled roads and paths, give you riding tips and even come with you as you ride a new route.
 The Pedalwise program is FREE!

 Ride a bike to destinations in your neighbourhood.
 Shop, dine, errands, commute — all by bike.
 Be active with your family year-round.
 Meet new friends.
 Become healthier.
 Enjoy nature.
 Help reduce traffic congestion.
 Reduce your carbon footprint.